10 Best Solar Companies in El Cajon, CA

 Frequently Asked Questions About Solar in El Cajon, CA

-You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
+You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In perennially-sunny El Cajon, you could make enough from your solar panels to recoup your investment in 7.4 years per 5 kW of rated capacity at maximum.

 Other El Cajon, CA Home Services